 Investing digital resilience will also create new channels of revenue.
 Especially from critical industries where data security and privacy are highly valued.
 For example, healthcare, utilities, government, energy and logistics.
 Maintain a competitive advantage as more and more industries around the world adopt a more proactive approach to security.

 A company with a proactive security approach must demonstrate an understanding of cybersecurity and data protection laws that mandate security and privacy by design.
 Global leaders are introducing a raft of regulations, endeavoring to strengthen cybersecurity infrastructure and boost digital resilience.

-For example, in 2022, the EU Commission introduce the Cyber Resilience Act as a part of the broader 2020 EU Cybersecurity Strategy.
-These set strict guidelines for the development and production of digital products and data compliance, including IoT devices and associated services.
+For example, in 2022, the EU Commission introduced the Cyber Resilience Act as a part of its 2020 EU Cybersecurity Strategy.
+These set strict guidelines for the development and production of digital products and data compliance.
+Extending to include IoT devices and associated services.
 Failure to comply will result in severe financial penalties of up to €15 million.

 These requirements are just the latest in a growing trend.
-Governments are increasing efforts to strengthen a series of established compliance laws like GDPR, CPRA, and industry specific regulations (e.g., HIPPA), to protect business-critical and other sensitive information.
+Governments are increasing efforts to strengthen a series of established compliance laws.
+For instance GDPR, CPRA, and industry specific regulations (e.g., HIPPA), to protect business-critical and other sensitive information.

 About ZARIOT and partners

 In collaboration with our ecosystem partners Atsign and Kigen, ZARIOT extends the security model to include true end-to-end encryption of IoT data.
 IoT Trust encrypts all data transmitted from any cellular IoT device to the final system, user application, or other peer devices.